 - Note: The stamps and signatures on a Diploma Supplement do not need to be officially authenticated.

 - The original or a notary-certified copy of the power of attorney (including authentication of applicant's signature) – in cases where the applicant is represented by another person.

 - A certified translation of the power of attorney into Czech or English (documents issued in English do not need to be translated),

-- power of attorney requirements: full name, date of birth, permanent address and authenticated signature of the donor of power / principal and also full name, date of birth, permanent address and signature of the attorney / assignee and the specification of the acts, to which attorney / assignee is authorized,
+- power of attorney requirements: full name, date of birth, permanent address and authenticated signature of the donor of power / principal and also full name, date of birth and permanent address of the attorney / assignee, date of granting the power of attorney and the specification of the acts, to which attorney / assignee is authorized,

 - Power of Attorney form for download.

 - Birth and marriage certificate: